America loves India, says US President Donald Trump

 “America is blessed to have you” Prime Minister Narendra Modi and “India as our valued friend.
 America and India - the two largest democracies in the world!
 God's blessings to you as you lead India,” popular African-American singer Mary Millben tweeted.

-“Kudus to both leaders for cementing such a solid relationship, which can weather any storm,” he added.“India loves America too,” tweeted one Gurdeep Singh.
+“Kudus to both leaders for cementing such a solid relationship, which can weather any storm,” she added.“India loves America too,” tweeted one Gurdeep Singh.